ForgeRock/tntp-pingone-credentials/docs/FindWallets/Readme.md

 If this node logs an error, review the log messages to find the reason for the error and address the issue appropriately.

+If the API call to PingOne Credentials fails, the following exception will be logged:

+* Error: PingOne Credentials Find a Wallet - <Status Code> - <Response Body>